brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-09.md

 all, and if I didn't know a few things I wouldn't.
 But I do know some things.'

-'What I know is that our nation has integrity.
+"What I know is that our nation has integrity.
 I know that you want to do the right thing the right way for the right reasons.
 Even when it's scary, even when its hard, even when others say it's wrong."